RobertsLab/resources/docs/mox_RStudio-Server.md

 NOTE: These instructions are written to be performed on Mox (Hyak).

-NOTE: Instructions incomplete as of this commit!
-Updates coming soon.

 1. Create a [Singularity definition file](https://sylabs.io/guides/3.5/user-guide/definition_files.html):

     - Example filename: `rstudio-4.0.2.sjw-v1.0.def`